yannh/fastly-inspect/README.md

 # Fastly-inspect

-*This is alpha-level software, some measurements are currently imprecise or incorrect.
-Comments, suggestions, feedback are encouraged, however since the code is in very early phase, please discuss any contribution with me beforehand.
-Thanks!*

-Fastly-inspect collects information about your internet connection and connectivity to Fastly's Network to help troubleshoot networking problems.
+[Fastly-inspect](https://fastly-inspect.edgecompute.app/) collects information about your internet connection and connectivity to Fastly's Network to help troubleshoot networking problems.

 It is a non-official, modern, free-software clone of